roadwarriorslive/Pipulate/README.md

      SEE THE------> | to Google Sheet|<--------4.----------'    '----------------------> ?
      RESULTS        '----------------'    a response                  ...stuff on net''')

-Use Pipulate's "out of the box" capabilities, or expand it by writing stand-alone Python functions, then just dropping them into your arsenal of growing SEO and Social Media secret weapons that you may or may not share back to the Github/SEO/Social Media communities.
-All your custom functions become instantly accessible to you in Google Docs, alleviating the tedium of finding your old scripts or wrangling custom home-built or expensive data-monitoring systems.
-It all just natively works in Google Sheets&#151;effectively slapping an Ironman suit onto aspiring SEO or Social Media professionals.
-Watch the videos for inspiration on how you too may use it.
+## Using it
+You can try it out on pipulate.com, but as it picks up in popularity, I'll be throttling use of that site--deliberately, to prod you to run your own server!
+That's the only true path to to a vendor-independent, low-cost solution to all the expensive services offered in this industry for >= ~$100/mo.
+Free's better.

+Use Pipulate "out of the box", or expand it by writing your own secret-weapons as stand-alone Python functions (one input / one output), then just magically drop it into Pipulate and see it become instantly invokable from Google Sheets.
+You may or may not share back your creations to the Github/Pipulate community.

 [Google Slides](http://goo.gl/v71kw8) and visit the sister-project, [Levinux](http://levinux.com).